Views: 92 Author: Site Editor Publish Time: 2020-10-15 Origin: Site

 20 years after that, tobacco industry faced growing pressure with the booming information technology which brought health awareness to another level.
 Tobacco industry has proposed and deployed multiple harm reduction technologies including tar reduction, lengthened filter and carbon filtering.
 However, these improvements were still reactive.

-In 2014, PMI debuted its heat not burn herbal sticks in Japan, starting a new era of heat not burn tobacco.
+In 2014, Top brand debuted its heat not burn herbal sticks in Japan, starting a new era of heat not burn tobacco.
 This became the most important invention during the harm reduction endeavors of tobacco.

 It has become the common goal of tobacco industry to reduce harm for consumer.
 Multiple prominent companies have invested in the heat not burn products.